parente/tott/doc/setup.rst

 #.
 Click the download link for your operating system below the animation or visit the Download tab.
 #.
 Install SublimeText.

-   * Windows: Double-click the downloaded installer and follows its instructions.
+   * Windows: Double-click the downloaded installer and follow its instructions.
    * Mac: Double-click the downloaded disk image and drag SublimeText to your Applications folder.
    * Linux: ``tar xjf Sublime*.bz2`` and make sure the ``sublime_text`` executable is in your ``$PATH``.